gtrak/no.disassemble/README.md

  :interface? false}
 ```

-* It can even disassemble itself
+It can even disassemble itself:

 ```
 no.disassemble=> (println (disassemble disassemble))